One Dag Hammarskjöld Plaza

 Its main usage is office space.
 Denmark, Turkey, Canada, France, Italy, the United Kingdom, Spain, Chile, Belgium, Ireland, Austria and Sweden all have their permanent missions to the United Nations located in this building, while Norway and Belgium have consulates there.
 Communications company Dell Publishing is also a tenant.
 It is owned by Rockpoint Group, who bought the building from the Ruben Companies in 2018 for $600 million.
-Andy Warhol's Factory stood on the site (on 47th St) from 1963 to 1967.
+Andy Warhol's Factory stood on the site (on 47th Street) from 1963 to 1967.